-Our hands might arguably be one of the hardest working and most vulnerable body parts, and boy do we put them through the ringer.
+Our hands might arguably be one of the hardest working and most vulnerable body parts, and boy do we put them through the wringer.

-Not only do we put them through the ringer, but we neglect them terribly, like all those household chores we haven’t done yet.
+Not only do we put them through the wringer, but we neglect them terribly, like all those household chores we haven’t done yet.

 In doing so, we invite common hand ailments to manifest on them.
 Time to listen to what your hands are trying to tell you through these common hands ailments, and get your meaty hooks back in action.

 This is a pretty common hand ailment.
 Dry hands are typically scaly and rough to the touch, particularly on the backside of your hands as your natural oils don’t typically congregate there.

 Rub the backside of your hand on your cheek.